01 June - 31 August

 The stone of Nicolas du Terne (" adviser to Emperor Charles V ") and that of François Hossart (Lord of Aimeries) are very interesting on the local level in the sense that they confirm the presence of the lordships of Le Terne and Hossart.

-It was already considered by the priest Thomas Mascart when he arrived in 1676 as "old, obsolete and partly ruined".
-It had been given to the church by André del Motte, whose coat of arms can still be seen above the entrance porch.
-It is worth noting that at that time, the "primitive Hagna" (in other words, the parish of Haine-St-Pierre) extended as far as Bellecourt and Bois d'Haine, which explains this note on the coat of arms referring to the "de la Motte" lords established in the latter locality.
+Today, the oldest building in the village still stands on the square: the cure.
+In 1676, priest Thomas Mascart described it as “old, obsolete and partly ruined.”
+It had been given to the church by André del Motte, whose coat of arms remains above the entrance.
+At that time, the “primitive Hagna” (the parish of Haine-St-Pierre) extended to Bellecourt and Bois d’Haine, explaining the reference to the de la Motte lords.